 Things scale down considerably, but only in room size, when we bring California artist and performer Laura Steenberge to premiere a solo performance, designed for the close quarters of the 10 x 20 foot Lampo office.
 In this new work, To the Winds, From the Machine, she uses harmonicas, air horns, voice, paper and electric fans, to present a sequence of gradually shifting sound textures.
 The California artist’s aspirations may be as big as her means are small—to create the ineffable with humble items, in a confined space and little time.
 Attendance is limited to four people in each 20-minute performance, offered twice per hour, from 1:00 to 5:00 p.m.
 (October 19, Lampo Annex).

-Next up is a direct homage to the history of early Chicago house, in an early Chicago house.
-Roc Jiménez de Cisneros is part of the computer music group EVOL.
-In November, we bring Roc here from Barcelona to perform a new audiovisual piece.
+Next up is a direct homage to the history of early Chicago house, performed in an early Chicago house.
+Roc Jiménez de Cisneros is part of the Barcelona-based computer music group EVOL.
+In November, we bring Roc here to present a new audiovisual piece.
 Six Hexaflexagons for Chicago is his weird love letter to the tracks, producers and sounds that shaped dance music, turned into a stream of awkward locked grooves and algorithmically-churned acid motifs (November 9, Graham Foundation).